Oakland Museum of California

 Description

-Upon its opening in 1969, the Oakland Museum of California (OMCA) was unique in its handling of a vast 7.7 acre site where every part of the building is usable and reflects a dual purpose that is at once both building and landscape, both museum and urban park.
-Originally designed by architect Kevin Roche and landscape architect Dan Kiley, the museum, devoted entirely to the art, history and natural science of California, is organized on three levels in an ascending stepped sequence where the roof of one becomes a terrace of the one above.
+Upon its opening in 1969, the Oakland Museum of California (OMCA) was unique in its handling of a vast 7.7-acre site, where every element of the building is usable and reflects a dual purpose—as both building and landscape, museum and urban park.
+The original design by architect Kevin Roche and landscape architect Dan Kiley was organized on three levels in an ascending stepped sequence, where the roof of one becomes a terrace of the level above.
 Each level is accessed by an open central stairway that connects the museum’s multiple entries to its galleries.
-While the conceptual vision of the building remains strong, there are nevertheless inherent functional challenges made evident by the growing needs of the museum.
-In 1999, we began working with the OMCA in developing a detailed Space Needs Assessment and Program that culminated in a conceptual design and budget to address its evolving space and infrastructure requirements.
-This master plan was reviewed and approved by Kevin Roche and adopted by the museum for implementation in phases.
-The first phase of the project, the Daryl Lillie Art Education Center, which added children’s classrooms to the museum, was completed in 2001.

 Location